GitHubDragonFly/GitHubDragonFly.github.io/README.md

   - MMD supported formats: PMD, PMX, VMD, VPD, SPA, SPH, MP3, OGG
 - Export formats, where applicable:
   - DAE, GLB, GLTF, JSON, OBJ, PLY, STL
-- The best choice of loading 3D models is via the viewers `URL` option (for URLs WITH no CORS restrictions)
+- The best choice of loading 3D models is via the viewers `URL` option (for URLs with no CORS restrictions)
 - Multiple URLs are allowed in some viewers and can be from mixed websites
 - See `URLS4MODELS.md` file for examples as well as [HTML_CSS_JS_Flask](https://github.com/GitHubDragonFly/HTML_CSS_JS_Flask) repository
 - Lots of loading instructions in the [HTML_CSS_JS](https://github.com/GitHubDragonFly/HTML_CSS_JS) repository